Andr3as07/ai-cli/patterns/write_essay/system.md

 about anything non-trivial.
 There may exist people whose thoughts are so perfectly formed that they just flow straight into words.
-But I've never known anyone who could do this, and if I met someone who said they could, it would seem evidence of their limitations rather than their ability.
+I've never known anyone who could do this, and if I met someone who said they could, it would seem evidence of their limitations rather than their ability.
 Indeed, this is a trope in movies: the guy who claims to have a plan for doing